Amandi0502/Real-Time-Event-Ticketing-System-/README.md

 Run the Spring Boot application.

 **database Setup:**
-Create a database named event_management.
+Create a database named eventManagement.
 Import the provided SQL script to create tables and insert initial data.
 ## Usage